DaveBenham/VenomModules/README.md

 ![VCA Mix 4 module image](./doc/VCAMix4Stereo.png)
 A stereo compact polyphonic VCA, mixer, attenuator, inverter, amplifier, and/or offset suitable for both audio and CV.
 The module includes options for bipolar VCA (ring mod), hard or soft clipping, and DC offset removal.

+VCA Mix 4 Stereo is a stereo version of the VCA MIX 4, sharing the same features, but with the following differences:
+- Each of the channel inputs and outputs, as well as the Chain input and Mix output are doubled to support left and right channels.
+Each stereo pair is controlled by its own single Level knob and CV input.
+- Each right input is normaled to the corresponding left input.
+When using the bipolar Level mode, each input level knob produces constant CV only if both the left and right inputs are unpatched.
+- The output channel count for each numbered channel is the maximum polyphony found across the left, right, and CV input.
+- The output channel count for the Mix output is the maximum polyphony found across all left and right channel and Chain inputs, plus all the CV inputs.
+- When bypassed, each channel's left input is sent unchanged to the left output, and right input to the right output.
+The right inputs are still normaled to the left inputs when bypassed.
+The Mix outputs remain monophonic 0V when bypassed.

+All other behaviors are the same as for Mix 4.

 [Return to Table Of Contents](#venom)

 ## WINCOMP